 - 1 tsp vanilla extract

 - 1/2 cup chopped pecans

-- Place berries in bottom of pie plate and sprinkle with a teaspoon (or so) of sweetener.
+- Place the berries on the bottom of a pie plate and sprinkle with a teaspoon (or so) of sweetener.
 Set aside.2-3 cups berries, 1 teaspoon Swerve for berries*

-- In medium bowl, place meal, sweetener, butter, cinnamon, and vanilla.
-Cut together with fork until a dough is formed.
+- In a medium bowl, place the almond meal, sweetener, butter, cinnamon, and vanilla.
+Cut together with a fork until a dough is formed.
 Cut or stir in pecans until well incorporated.1.5 cups almond meal/flour, 2 tablespoons Swerve*, 1/2 cup softened butter, 1/2 tsp cinnamon, 1 tsp vanilla extract, 1/2 cup chopped pecans

-- Using your fingers, pinch off bits of topping and place all over top of berries.
-Bake at 350 for 30 minutes or until lightly browned.
+- Using your fingers, pinch off bits of the topping and place them all over the top of the berries.
+Bake at 350 for 30 minutes or until golden brown.

-- Serve with heavy cream poured over the top (in place of ice cream), if you like, or on it's own.
+- Serve with heavy cream poured over the top (in place of ice cream/whipped cream) if you like, or on its own.

 We are all worms.
 But I believe that I am a glow-worm.